It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 “We have here a male in his mid-forties,” Wilson said.
 “I suspect he died as he hit the water.”

-Laurel frowned.
-“How big was the boat he fell from?” she asked.
+“How big was the boat he fell from?”
+Laurel asked.

 “No boat would be big enough for the body to have that level of damage.”